-The parties agree to meet and confer through the impasse process, upon the request of the City, to negotiate changes to the City's health plans for only those plans that trigger excise tax liability "Cadillac plans" under the Affordable Care Act.
-The City request to meet and confer with the Association may be made at any point within the term oif this agreement but not less than 60 days prior to the start of open enrollment for the plan year in which the excise tax liability is set to take effect.
+The parties agree to meet and confer through the impasse process, upon the request of the City, to negotiate changes to the City's health plans for only those plans that trigger excise tax liability as "Cadillac plans" under the Affordable Care Act.
+The City's request to meet and confer with the Association may be made at any point within the term of this agreement but must request to meet and confer with the Association not less than 30-60 days prior to the start of open enrollment for the 2018 plan yearplan year in which the excise tax liability is set to take effect.